ryansheehy0/Cheat_Sheets/Bug_Bounties/cross_site_scripting.md

 	- JQuery: `.parseParams()`
 - Sinks
 	- innerHTML
+		- Doesn't work with script tag
+		- Use img or iframe
+		- Written to the page after all the js is loaded and ran, therefore script tags won't work
+	- eval(input)

 	Avoid using `element.innerHTML = userInput;` and instead use `element.innerText = userInput;`
 		- This doesn't work if the element is a script?

 ### Inside CSS
 	- Not very common

+### Inside JSON
+	- Have to escape the "s
+	- Inject another key and value
+	- Can you also execute javascript of html?

 ## Easy ways to prevent XSS
 - Pass information through the body instead of through URL parameters